H0LL0W3D/Zombie-Simulation/README.md

--Base Structure by instructor Melissa Holmes
+* Base program structure by instructor Melissa Holmes
--Methods and optimization by Jacob Olson
+* Methods and optimization by Jacob Olson
--Assigned by instructor Melissa Holmes for lab for CSCI 152 java Class
+* Assigned by instructor Melissa Holmes for lab for CSCI 152 java Class

 #IMPLIMENTATION CONSIDERATIONS

--NECESSARY: Design choice for how patent zero is chosen.
+- NECESSARY: Design choice for how patent zero is chosen.
--NECESSARY: Implimentation for method of choosing patent zero
+- NECESSARY: Implimentation for method of choosing patent zero
 -           Design choice for determining world dimensions
 -           Implimentation for method of determining world dimensions
--OPTIONAL:  reformat program to allow use of non-square world dimensions. (x != y)
+- OPTIONAL:  reformat program to allow use of non-square world dimensions. (x != y)
 -           Optimization for infection spread loop
 -           Optimization for calculating number of loops for spreading